 - Be honest and transparent in your evaluation of teammates.

-- Promote the growth of ethically responsible business leaders and adhere to the highest standards of honesty and academic integrity.
+- Adhere to the highest standards of honesty and academic integrity.

 II.
 Instructor Standards